Invitation to Arkansas Educators

 The Division of Elementary and Secondary Education (DESE) is pleased to invite Arkansas educators to apply to an ESOL Institute of their choosing!
 Participants will have the opportunity to complete the ESOL Institute and earn 12 graduate credits; qualified licensed educators can apply for an ESL Endorsement with a passing score on the ESL Praxis exam.

-An ESL Endorsement is officially added to the educator’s teaching license upon completion of the 12 hours and the ESL Praxis.
-For the 2021-22 year ONLY, each participant will receive a scholarship to cover the cost of tuition/fees, and must sign an ESOL Institute Educator Commitment Form with their chosen university.
-Also, participants will be required to apply for and receive an ESL Endorsement or reimburse the university the cost of the scholarship issued on their behalf.
-(Past ESOL Institutes have over a 98% ESL Praxis pass rate; the ESL Praxis can be taken more than once!)
+For the 2023-24 year, each participant will receive a scholarship to cover the cost of tuition/fees and one administration of the ESL Praxis.
+Participants must sign an ESOL Institute Educator Commitment Form with their chosen university.
+Participants will be required to complete the institute and apply for and receive an ESL Endorsement or reimburse the university the cost of the scholarship issued on their behalf (past ESOL Institutes have over a 98% ESL Praxis pass rate; the ESL Praxis can be taken more than once).

 ESOL Institute Sites

 The five institutions below are offering ESOL Institutes for the 2023-24 cycle: